 Usage History Tab

-From the Usage History tab, you can view the historical usage of the runbook document, as well as preview current runbook steps.
+From the Usage History tab, you can view the historical usage of the runbook document, the Runbook Summary information, as well as preview the current runbook steps.

 By default, steps will be named

-New Step (n), you can change that and add a custom name to you step from the
+New Step (n), you can change that and add a custom name to your step from the

 |Custom Form||Use this task to create you own form with JSONSchema.|